adriferracuti/java-tests/README.md

 ## Description

-Test snippets to verify the behaviour of Java components with a focus on edge cases.
+Test snippets to verify the behaviour of the Java API with a focus on edge cases.